smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 7.
 In case
 - RC_functionality is disabled on HMI
-- and HMI sends notification OnRemoteControlSettings (allowed:true, <any_accessMode>)
+- and HMI sends notification OnRemoteControlSettings (allowed:true, "any_accessMode")

 SDL must
-- store RC state allowed:true and <accessMode> received from HMI internally
+- store RC state allowed:true and "accessMode" received from HMI internally
 - allow RC functionality for applications with REMOTE_CONTROL appHMIType,

 Note: When RC functionality is enabled HMIlevel of REMOTE_CONTROL applications can be changed to other than NONE